Mahendermaahi/-IoT-Sensor-Anomaly-Detection-Pipeline/README.md

 Role: Data Engineer (Analytics / Testing / Monitoring)

-- Developed Gold layer analytics tables and implemented anomaly detection logic (Z-score)

-- Created aggregated metrics for device monitoring and real-time dashboards

-- Performed data quality checks across Bronze, Silver, and Gold layers
+- Built and optimized data pipelines in Databricks using PySpark to process and transform IoT sensor data across Bronze, Silver, and Gold layers.

-- Validated schema, null values, and duplicate records using Pytest
+- Implemented robust data validation and quality checks to ensure accuracy and reliability of streaming data.

+- Designed and processed real-time data streams by parsing JSON data into structured, analytics-ready formats.

+- Orchestrated end-to-end workflows using Apache Airflow (DAGs) for scheduling, monitoring, and automation of data pipelines.

-- Integrated Slack alerts using Webhook API for anomaly and failure notifications
+- Integrated Amazon Kinesis with Databricks for near real-time data ingestion and processing.

-- Logged pipeline errors and monitored execution for reliability

-- Ensured accuracy of analytics results and supported real-time monitoring
+- Performed pipeline testing, debugging, and validation to ensure consistent data flow and accurate anomaly detection.

+- Monitored pipeline performance and handled failures to maintain high availability and reliability.

+- Collaborated using Git for version control and contributed to building scalable, production-ready data solutions.

 ---